mitchell-reynolds/ethics_generator/README.md

 The raw text data will go into the `texts` folder where it will be cleaned up further.
-After running this, you should have an [`ethics.txt`](http://www.gutenberg.org/ebooks/5684) and [`morals.txt`](http://www.gutenberg.org/ebooks/5682) file for his two major works in morality.
-The initial focus will be on his Morals text.
+After running this, you should have an [`ethics.txt`](http://www.gutenberg.org/ebooks/5684) and [`morals.txt`](http://www.gutenberg.org/ebooks/5682) for his two major works in morality.
+The initial focus will be on his Morals text or "Fundamental Principles of the Metaphysic of Morals."

     python download_kant.py